IT-Systems/zencart-module/README.md

 * _Fee_: The fee can either be set to a specific amount, i.e. "5.00", or set to a percentage of the order sub-total, by ensuring the last character of the fee is a '%', i.e. "5.00%".
 Note that the fee always should be specified excluding tax.
 Also, make sure to use the correct decimal point notation, i.e. a dot (.) when specifying the fee.

+Note that the invoice fee is always set in the shop default currency.
+The actual amount charged in the customer payment currency will be calculated using the standard zencart currency conversion rules.

 ![Invoice fee settings] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/invoice_fee_settings.PNG "Invoice fee settings")

 ### Other payment methods